akshayrdeodhar/CoqZIter/report.md

 4. If the proof does not _terminate_, there is no guarantee about its correctness.
 The developer might still choose to implement the the transformation, (for example, in cases where it is necessary for making a kernel work on a particular hardware platform), _with the knowledge that it might be incorrect_.
 If the developer encounters a corner case bug, they may choose to incorporate its fix into the theorem preconditions, and attempt to prove the rule again.

 We hope that this demonstration encourages the development of such Coq modules for different kinds of transformations.

+# Related Work

+Alive[@alive] is a verifier for peephole optimizations in LLVM built using Z3[@z3].
+Alive converts converts LLVM optimization _left hand sides_ and _right hand sides_ to logical formulas, and verifies their equivalence over all possible cases using the Z3 SMT solver.
+Alive either proves validity, or outputs a counterexample.

+Research on verification and synthesis of Halide _term rewrite rules_[@halide] also uses the Z3 SMT solver, but uses Coq for proving a subset of the rules by hand.
+The authors mention that the majority of rules for which Z3 times out involve the division and modulo operations.

+The Peek[@peek] framework for CompCert[@compcert] proves a set of standard peephole peephole optimizations in Coq, in addition to a global proof that the application of these optimizations, in _combination_ produces a correct program.

+The rewrite rules that we set out to prove will _not_ give significant performance improvements in standard CPU-based loop nests.
+In a sense, they are analogous to strength reduction[@strength], or induction variable elimination.
+The rules that we select are different from these optimizations due to the following factors-

+Unlike strength reduction, which merely reduces expensive arithmetic operations in a loop nest, these are built to be applied in a reconfigurable scalar datapath with a limited number of stages, with some operations being _unavailable_.
+In some cases, such transformations are necessary for a buffer to _fit_ within a given number of memory units, while in others, they eliminate operations which are incomputable on the hardware.
+These rules are primarily concerned with _iterators_, _intervals_, and the _division_ and _modulo_ arithmetic operations.

 \newpage
 # Appendix A: Theorems, and their application {#theorems}